6529-Collections/nextgen/docs/getter-functions.md

 <!-- end of the list -->

     /**
-      * @dev Retrieve a collection's additional data.
+      * @dev Retrieve collection's additional data.
       * @param _collectionID Refers to the specific collection for which the additional data will be returned.
     */